Kelsey Mitchell (cyclist): 2019–21

 Mitchell's results were intended as a ramp-up to the 2020 Summer Olympics in Tokyo, but shortly after the 2020 World Championships, the entire cycling calendar was disrupted by the onset of the COVID-19 pandemic.
 Ultimately, the Olympics were delayed by a full year.
 Mitchell's training was relatively unaffected by the pandemic, as she and her teammates were able to continue on in Milton, Ontario, but they were unable to compete at any leadup events.
 She would later say the delay may have been "a blessing in disguise" due to the additional preparation time.
 When the time came, she was named to her first Olympic team.
-After placing fifth in the keirin, Mitchell won the gold medal in the sprint on the final day of the Tokyo Games, best silver medalist Olena Starikova by two laps to zero.
+After placing fifth in the keirin, Mitchell won the gold medal in the sprint on the final day of the Tokyo Games, best silver medallist Olena Starikova by two laps to zero.
 Hers was the twenty-fourth Canadian medal of the Games, and the seventh gold medal, the latter equalling the nation's previous non-boycotted gold medal count from 1992.
 She was the second Canadian to win the event, after Lori-Ann Muenzer.
 Mitchell next competed at the World Championships in Roubaix, winning a bronze medal in the sprint over teammate Genest.
 This was the first World medal for Canada in sprint since Muenzer's bronze in 2004.
 Mitchell was fifth in the keirin, and with Genest and Sarah Orban was eliminated in the first round of the team sprint.
-Mitchell finished the season on the newly-established UCI Track Champions League circuit, coming third overall across the four sprint events.
+Mitchell finished the season on the newly established UCI Track Champions League circuit, coming third overall across the four sprint events.

 2022–present

 Beginning the 2022 season on the Nations Cup circuit, Mitchell claimed gold medals in Glasgow and Milton.
 She was named to the Canadian team for the 2022 Commonwealth Games in Birmingham, and noted that the 2018 Games had been an early inspiration to her when she was beginning to train.
 On the first day of the competition, Mitchell, Genest and Orban won the silver medal in the team sprint, the first Canadian medal of the Games.
 The following day, Mitchell won a second silver medal in the sprint, losing in the final to New Zealander Ellesse Andrews.
-She remarked afterward that she had "came up a little bit short, but gave it my all.
+She remarked afterwards that she had "came up a little bit short, but gave it my all.
 I'm happy to walk away with a silver."
 A third consecutive silver medal was then won in the 500 m time trial.
 Mitchell concluded the Commonwealth cycling program with a bronze medal in the women's keirin event.
 Weeks later at the 2022 Pan American Track Cycling Championships in Lima, Mitchell put in a dominant performance, winning gold medals in individual sprint, team sprint, and keirin, and taking the silver in the time trial event.